unibo-dtm-se-2324-helpining/report/sections/12-future/index.md

 3. **Real-time Notifications**:
    - Notifications for users and experts now are only emails and will be app notifications, which can affect user experience.

+3. **Integration of Payment methods**:
+   - Integration of Payment methods like Paypal to automate the payment from users to experts.